Conclusion:

 14 Nevertheless death reigned from Adam until Moses, even over those who had not sinned in the likeness of the violation committed by Adam, who is a type

+of Him who was to come.
 [Type: As Adam chose to take sin upon himself, so too did Jesus.
 The difference is one of motive and purpose.]

 15 But the gracious gift [Jesus' Purpose] is not like the offense.
 [Adam's motive] For if by the offense of the one the many died, much more did the grace

 of God and the gift by the grace of the one Man, Jesus Christ, overflow to the many.
+16 The gift is not like that which came through the one who sinned; for on

 the one hand the judgment arose from one offense, resulting in condemnation, but on the other hand the gracious gift arose from many offenses, resulting in

+justification.
 17 For if by the offense of the one, death reigned through the one, much more will those who receive the abundance of grace and of the gift

 18 So then, as through one offense the result was condemnation [death] to all mankind, so also through one act of righteousness the result was justification

+of life to all mankind.
 19 For as through the one man's disobedience the many were made sinners, so also through the obedience of the One the

-[free of sin] 20 The Law came in so that the offense would increase; but where sin increased, grace abounded all the more,
+many will be made righteous. [free of sin] 20 The Law came in so that the offense would increase; but where sin increased, grace abounded all the more,

 21 so that, as sin reigned in death, so also grace would reign through righteousness to eternal life through Jesus Christ our Lord. - Romans 5:14-21